-6.1 Figure 1 sets out an overview of how the Council has assessed potential housing and employment development site options to ensure that the ones identified as appropriate for allocation meet the Plan's vision and objectives and deliver sustainable development in line with national planning policy.
-The approach must also be clear and transparent, indicating why a site has been supported, but also why reasonable alternatives have not been taken forward.
-This report, read in conjunction with the Publication version of the Sustainability Appraisal Report (August 2021) and wider Local Plan evidence base documents, demonstrates that the Local Plan process has given full and proper consideration of sites before coming to such a conclusion.
-Further information on each of the various stages 1-4 of the methodology is set out within the LAA, the Sustainability Appraisal and Appendix 1 and 2 of this report.
+- 6.1 Figure 1 sets out an overview of how the Council has assessed potential housing and employment development site options to ensure that the ones identified as appropriate for allocation meet the Plan's vision and objectives and deliver sustainable development in line with national planning policy.
+The approach must also be clear and transparent, indicating why a site has been supported, but also why reasonable alternatives have not been taken forward. - 6.2 This report, read in conjunction with the Local Plan Sustainability Appraisal Report (Janauary 2022) and wider Local Plan evidence base documents, demonstrates that the Local Plan process has given full, consistent and transparent consideration of sites before coming to a conclusion.
+Further information on each of the various stages 1-4 of the methodology is set out within the LAA, the Sustainability Appraisal and Appendix A and B of this report.
+Locational maps for all sites are identified within the LAA.